 </div>

-This processing method makes long strings easy to read and format, greatly enhancing the user experience.
+This processing method makes long strings easy to read and format, greatly improving the user experience.

-splitFilters are often not used in isolation, they are often combined with other template tags and filters to achieve more powerful functionality:
+splitFilters are often not used in isolation; they are usually combined with other template tags and filters to achieve more powerful functions:

 Summary